 You may have recently seen advertisements for UGEARS, maker of some incredible moving models made entirely from precision laser-cut plywood parts.
 We laid our hands on several STEM Lab kits and are going to feature our builds of each model over the next few weeks.
 These are projects that can be made generally in less than a day, and provide multiple avenues of entertainment and education.
 Each model improves the maker’s ability to assemble a model, fun in itself, but like LEGO expert builder series models and Erector sets of the past, these models are engineering marvels that replicate machines for mathematics, physics, and engineering study.
 More advances models in the catalog include working trains, cars, and a dragon with moving wings, which we’ll work up to.

-First, let’s take a look at the Multiplier and Addiator builds, both included in the UGEARS 2-in-1 Arithmetic Kit (available here at Amazon and also via model shops and online game and craft stores) tools students from grade school through college engineering can use and display, featured as one of the starter builds in the UGEARS catalog.
+First, let’s take a look at the Multiplier and Addiator builds, both included in the UGEARS 2-in-1 Arithmetic Kit (available here directly from UGEARS or here at Amazon and also via model shops and online game and craft stores) tools students from grade school through college engineering can use and display, featured as one of the starter builds in the UGEARS catalog.

 The box includes everything you need two make both calculators, 5 sheets of pre-cut plywood, a piece of wax crayon to reduce friction, and a spacer (which doubles as a stylus) and a press-out tool to ease removal from the sheets of smaller pieces.